I'm a British artist and I graduated from

-Working with glass is a synthesis of powerful elements, colour, light, fire and a medium that moves rapidly between liquid and solid states.
-It is an ancient skill that continues to inspire new forms of expression.
-Each element is made in the moment, it is an uniquely absorbing and immediate craft.
+Working with glass is a synthesis of powerful elements: colour, light, fire and a medium that moves rapidly between liquid and solid states.

-I design, create and assemble all my flamework glass sculptures and jewellery entirely myself.
-As an artist and maker I'm engaged in approaching the universal through the particular.
-I do not mass produce.
+As an artist and designer-maker I'm engaged in approaching the universal through the particular.
+All work and ideas are my own, I do not copy or mass produce.

 The glass and the processes I use are of a quality chosen to extend the lifespan and beauty of my work.
 I kiln anneal and hand clean all my glass.
-Annealing soaks the glass at 960 degrees then cools it gradually over ten hours, reducing the chance of stress fractures and strengthening the glass.
+Annealing soaks the glass at 960 degrees then cools it gradually over ten hours, to reduce the chance of stress fractures and strengthen the glass.